 If you’ve got more than 1 account with us, we might ask for your OVO account number too.
 You’ll find it in your welcome letter, and at the top of your OVO bills.
 For more information on the benefits of having an OVO Energy account have a look at our practical guide.

 We take great care to make sure all OVO payments are safe and secure.
 That’s why, whenever you pay online, you’ll need to enter the 3-digit security code on the back of your card.
-No wonder online payments are the most secure way to pay.

 3. Paying my energy bill by cheque